-In 2012 the Company hosted the academic seminar for teachers to exchange ideas and teaching techniques in classroom.
+In 2012, the Company hosted the academic seminar for teachers to exchange ideas and teaching techniques in classroom.
 There were over 1,200 teachers participating.
 The project aims to develop teaching efficiency of teachers and English language proficiency of students through a systematic teaching model that teachers can apply in classroom.
 In addition, there are teachers trainings to improve teaching efficiency to the standard of 'Oxford Language Program'.
 Development of teachers will be evaluated by students' achievement at the determined level.

-And in 2013 the Company worked with the Education Area Office nationwide to provide trainings for teachers.
+In 2013, the Company worked with the Education Area Office nationwide to provide trainings for teachers.
 So far there has been over 1,000 teachers attending the trainings and over 140 schools that participate in the Total Solution for English Proficiency program.

-In 2014, Smarter Thais Foundation has started the project 'Improving Knowledge Management for Increasing Educational Achievement'.
+And in 2014, Smarter Thais Foundation has started the project 'Improving Knowledge Management for Increasing Educational Achievement.'
 The purposes of this project are to comprehensively improve teaching English language, where teachers are able to effectively adjust their knowledge management plans according to their situations, and to increase teachers' abilities in teaching to effectively raise students' standards of educational achievement according to the criteria.
 This project is also a collection of helping tools for knowledge management planning and the developing system for teaching quality.
 This would help reduce Teachers' burden in teaching preparation.
-The total number of students in this project is 25,977 students from 120 schools.
+The total number of school in this project is 120 schools.
+Up to academic year 2016, has expanded into a larger scale with 260 schools.